Course Outline

 Measuring Performance

-- Observing processes
+- Observing processes effectively

-- Understanding the key aspects of a KPI
+- Understanding key components of a KPI

 - Time as a critical factor